Overfilled Transmission Fluid: Symptoms, Effects And How To Fix

 Rough Revving (Especially Acceleration And Idle)

-The above video demonstrates how a torque converter works.
-It’s especially relevant for this brief section.
+The above video demonstrates how a torque converter operates.
+It’s particularly relevant for this brief section.

-Too much transmission fluid might damage the torque converter or affect its flow.
+Too much transmission fluid might harm the torque converter or affect its flow.

-It’ll also otherwise stop the gears from meshing smoothly.
-This results in that sensation of the car struggling.
+It’ll also otherwise stop the gears from meshing effortlessly.
+This results in that perception of the car struggling.

 Overheating Transmission